cancervariants/fusion-representation/docs/source/nomenclature.rst

 .. warning:: The use of inferred fusions is expected to ALWAYS be contextualized by supporting evidence in a clinical report or research study.
-Inferred fusions should not be recorded or evaluated in isolation without additional context, as this can lead to potential misinterpretation.
+Inferred fusions should not be recorded or evaluated in isolation without additional context, as this can lead to potential misinterpretation and/or affect clinical management.

 .. _gene-components: